Analysis | No, Biden did not confuse George W. Bush and Donald Trump

 The Pinocchio Test

-As we have well documented this campaign season, the Trump campaign and the RNC are eager purveyors of misleading and out-of-context clips.
+As we have documented this campaign season, the Trump campaign and the RNC are eager purveyors of misleading and out-of-context clips.
 They earn lots of clicks, which is perhaps the point, but it’s pretty childish behavior.
 After all, Trump makes plenty of verbal slips, too.
 (Just ask his former national security adviser, “Michael Bolton.”)

 Guest’s tweet is a classic example of the isolation, according to The Fact Checker’s Guide to Manipulated Video.
 Starting the clip when the moderators were no longer on the screen, he eliminated key context by removing the most obvious George that Biden could be referring to — George Lopez — and filled in the gap with an answer better suited to the Trump campaign’s unproven narrative of Biden’s faltering mental acuity.